Learn something new every day More Info... by email

 Another indicator is sleep disturbance.
 Teens may not sleep well until late at night, and might sleep much of the day.
 Depression in adults is more commonly associated with insomnia than is teenage depression.

 In many teens, the greatest symptoms of depression manifest as irritability or anger, instead of tearfulness or sadness.
 Teens might fight more with parents, say more unkind things, or just generally seem to be angry and ready to battle at a moment’s notice.
-Other potential indicators of teenage depression are poor or changed eating habits, unexplained physical symptoms like frequent headaches, drug and alcohol abuse, and poor performance in school.
+Other potential indicators of depression are poor or changed eating habits, unexplained physical symptoms like frequent headaches, drug and alcohol abuse, and poor performance in school.

 One key difference between teenage depression and adult depressive illness is that treatment may have to be observed more carefully.
 Teens and young adults are at much greater risk for developing suicidality when taking most antidepressants.
 Virtually all of the common ones now have warnings specific to teen and young adult users that recommend watching for signs of increased irritation or suicidal thoughts.